AbderraheemRmh/Doctor-Cabinet/README.md

 - 👤 **Patient Management**: Add, update, and delete patient records.
 - 📅 **Appointment Scheduling**: Book and manage appointments for doctors and patients.
 - 📊 **Data Visualization**: Generate reports and analytics using **Matplotlib** and **Plotly**.
-- ✅ **Status Tracking**: Mark appointments as "Completed" or "Cancelled" dynamically.
+- ✅ **Status Tracking**: Mark appointments as "Done" or "Cancelled".
 - 📂 **Export Data**: Download appointment and patient records in **Excel format**.
 - 🔄 **Data Import**: Import existing patient and appointment data into the system.